udacityalumni/udacity-alumni-fe/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Troubleshooting
+When working with a team on a project that uses Node, it is important that everyone use the same version of node and npm.
+In the case of this project, we are using Node version 5.2.0.

+Instructions for installing NVM and setting your node version for the project can be [found here](https://gist.github.com/RyanCCollins/1a5686ff9dd51b72eb2d4dc70aa6c1f4).

 ## Acknowledgments
 Thank you to all of the contributors.
 We will put your name here after you have made a significant contribution to the project.